srikanth261/PUI2017_sn2495/HW3_sn2495/README.md

 8. Plotted the means vs user type

 Assignment 3:
 Worked on a part of this assignement in class until calculating the sample mean.
-Worked on the rest of it with Davey
+Worked on the rest of it with Davey and Imran.
+In class I wrote the code to read the data and calculate the sample mean.
+We referred to the class slides to get a hint on how to calculate and interpret the Z-score.

 1. Read the data into a table
 2. calculated the sample mean and sample std